RiccardoBiondi/segmentation/README.md

 | [method](./docs/CTLungSeg/method.md) | method to filter the image tensor |
 | [segmentation](./docs/CTLungSeg/segmentation.md) | contains useful function to segment stack of images and select ROI																										|

-For each script described below there are a powershell and a shell script which allow to execute the script on multiple patient.
+For each script described below, there are a PowerShell and a shell script that allows executing the script on multiple patients scans.

 ## Prerequisites